MediciHouse07/Learning_Records/FM_06_multi_calculus.md

 - close enough the roughly equal turns to be equal
 - application find min/max

+### Lecture 10

+2022/11/13

+0000<->1500

+- complete a square
+- general version
+- sum of 2 square, origin is the minimam
+- difference of 2 square, there will be a saddle point

 ### Lecture 15
 2022/04/15: finished, 0240 mins, gradient vector, inverse triangle f, approximation triangle F;
 0356 mins, tangent plane;